Crown Heights: Early 21st century

 In the 2010s, Crown Heights experienced rapid gentrification.
 In some areas the increasing rents have caused the displacement of long-time residents.
 Not only did rents for each apartment increase drastically but building management firms such as BCB Realty, affiliated with companies that buy up buildings in the neighborhood, aimed to remove long-term residents by buying them out or pressuring them to move by "failing to adequately maintain apartments", according to a housing activist, with the aim of forcing out the rent-stabilized.
 Other tactics include relocating residents from their apartments claiming renovation and locking them out, as employed by another realtor in the neighborhood, ZT Realty.
 In 2017, real estate developer Isaac Hager faced opposition from activists when he proposed building a 565-unit apartment complex in Crown Heights; in April 2019, a judge issued a restraining order against the project.

-In the wake of the 2010 opening of Basil Pizza & Wine Bar, a series of upscale, kosher, foodie restaurants opened in Crown Heights, which The Jewish Week described as "an eating destination."
+In the wake of the 2010 opening of Basil Pizza & Wine Bar, a series of upscale, kosher, foodie restaurants opened in Crown Heights, which The Jewish Week described as "an eating destination".

 In November 2013, a series of attacks on Jewish residents were suspected to be part of "knockout games".
 Media attention to knockout attacks increased following the incidents in Crown Heights.
 In response to the violence, the Jewish community hosted an event for African-American teens, designed to promote greater understanding of Jews and their beliefs.
 The event, hosted by the Jewish Children's Museum, was coordinated by local Jewish organizations, public schools, and by the NYPD's 71st and 77th precincts.

+On January 8, 2024, clashes broke out at the World Headquarters of the Chabad-Lubavitch movement at 770 Eastern Parkway, after a group tried to stop workers who were trying to infill an illegal tunnel excavated by students; the incident resulted in nine arrests.

 Demographics

 Crown Heights is divided into two neighborhood tabulation areas, Crown Heights North and Crown Heights South, which collectively comprise the population of Crown Heights.

 Crown Heights has a majority West Indian and African American population according to the 2010 census.
 Reflecting the most varied U.S. population of Caribbean immigrants outside the West Indies, Crown Heights is known for its annual West Indian Carnival.
-The vivid ostentation goes along Eastern Parkway, from Utica Avenue to Grand Army Plaza.
+The vivid celebration goes along Eastern Parkway, from Utica Avenue to Grand Army Plaza.
 According to the West Indian-American Day Carnival Association, over 3.5 million people participate in the parade each year.

 Crown Heights also contains a significant number of Hasidic Jews.
 It is the location of the Worldwide Headquarters of the Chabad-Lubavitch Hasidic Jewish movement, at 770 Eastern Parkway.
 An Orthodox Jewish community which established itself in Crown Heights in the 1940s has continued to thrive around that location.